United Kingdom Birding Tour: England in Spring

 Day 1.
 Arrival in London and transfer to a hotel near the airport

-After our arrival in London (Heathrow) we will transfer to our hotel and gather for our group evening welcome meal together.
-If you would like to explore the many tourist attractions of the city of London (Westminster Abbey, Buckingham Palace, Houses of Parliament and Big Ben, Kew Gardens, Natural History Museum, etc.) please organize an early arrival into the United Kingdom (we will not be ending the tour back in London).
-We can help arrange your plans if you would like to partake in any additional activities prior to the beginning of the birding tour.
+After your arrival in London (Heathrow) you will transfer to our hotel and gather for our group evening welcome meal together.
+If you would like to explore the many tourist attractions of the city of London (Westminster Abbey, Buckingham Palace, Houses of Parliament and Big Ben, Kew Gardens, Natural History Museum, etc.) please organize an early arrival into England as we will not be ending the tour in London.

 Overnight: Heathrow Airport area, London

-The water and its surrounding edge habitat are likely to hold a wide array of breeding ducks (e.g. Common Shelduck, Tufted Duck, Garganey, and Mandarin Duck) along with a mix of wading birds like Pied Avocet, Little Ringed Plover, Eurasian Bittern, Eurasian Spoonbill, Little Egret, Grey Heron, and Water Rail.
-Reedbeds in the area may hold Sedge Warbler, Common (Eurasian) Reed Warbler, and Bearded Reedling (Bearded Tit) and scrubland may support the prized Common Nightingale, Cetti’s Warbler, and Dartford Warbler.
+The water and its surrounding edge habitat are likely to hold a wide array of breeding ducks such as Common Shelduck, Tufted Duck, and Garganey, along with a mix of wading birds like Pied Avocet, Little Ringed Plover, Eurasian Bittern, Eurasian Spoonbill, Little Egret, Grey Heron, and Water Rail.
+Bearded Reedling (Bearded Tit), Sedge, and Common Reed Warblers can be found in reedbeds, and scrubland may support the prized Common Nightingale, Cetti’s, and Dartford Warblers.

 Day 6.
-Transfer between North Norfolk and the City of York
+Transfer between Norfolk and the city of York

-This will be a travel day as we move between North Norfolk and the City of York after our final early-morning birding session in the area.
-York will be our base for the next three nights as we spend time birding in Yorkshire.
+This will be a travel day as we move between Norfolk and the city of York after our final early-morning birding session in the area.
+York will be our base for the next three nights as we spend time birding across Yorkshire.
 York, the former Roman capital of the north of England, is a walled city and has some very impressive buildings, none more so than York Minster, although Clifford’s Tower and ‘the Shambles’ (an ancient street) also take some beating.
 We will have some time to see these areas while we are in the city.
-We will spend an evening (either tonight or one of the following nights) looking for a range of crepuscular or nocturnal species, such as European Nightjar, Long-eared Owl, Tawny Owl, Little Owl, Western Barn Owl, and Eurasian Woodcock, not far from the city itself.
+One evening while in York, we will search for a range of crepuscular and nocturnal species, such as European Nightjar, Eurasian Woodcock, Western Barn, Tawny, Little and, with luck, Long-eared Owls, not far from the city itself.

 Overnight: York